MicrosoftDocs/azure-docs/articles/active-directory-angularjs-single-page-app.md

 Every Azure subscription has an associated Azure Active Directory (Azure AD) tenant.
 All of the Azure AD features used by this sample are available free of charge.

-## Step 1:  Clone or download this repository
+## Clone or download this repository

 From your shell or command line:
 `git clone https://github.com/AzureADSamples/SinglePageApp-WebAPI-AngularJS-DotNet.git`

-## Step 2:  Register the To Go API Service with your Azure Active Directory tenant
+## Register the To Go API Service with your Azure Active Directory tenant

 1. Sign in to the [Azure management portal](https://manage.windowsazure.com).
 2. Click on **Active Directory** in the left hand nav.